 Did you know you can get all the vitamin C you need in a day (317% of the Reference Daily Intake, to be exact) just by eating a cup of chopped bell peppers?
 One study found that plentiful vitamin C in women’s diets was linked to lower likelihood of a “wrinkled appearance” 2.

 Sunflower seeds are my favorite way to get in some vitamin E, an antioxidant that fights the negative effects of free radicals.
 These seeds are also rich in selenium, which works better at its free-radical-fighting job when paired with vitamin E. It’s the perfect match in a humble little seed and makes it a great food for healthy skin.

 I know you’re excited to see chocolate on the list!
 Women in one study who ate a high-antioxidant cocoa powder for 6-12 weeks saw noticeable improvements in their skin health, like more hydration, less roughness, being less sensitive to burning, and increasing blood flow3.
 Try to stick with chocolate with 70-100% cocoa content.

-We all know kale is packed with vitamins and minerals, which is great for not just your skin health, but your overall health.
+We all know kale is packed with vitamins and minerals, which makes it not only a food for healthy skin, but also for your overall health.
 It’s also packed with antioxidants like beta-carotene, polyphenols, and vitamin C. Some of the antioxidant properties are lost in the cooking process, so incorporate both raw and lightly-cooked kale into your diet!